 |Modern quilting is about expanding the boundaries of the tradition without forgetting them.
 Improvisational patchwork is one of the cornerstones of the modern quilt movement because it drives the evolution of innovative design.
 Improvisation is not design but the creative process behind design, cultivating and pushing it towards the fresh and authentic.|

-Get your curvy-quilty-modern groove on in this improvisational quilt-making workshop.
-Participants will explore advanced approaches to improvised quilt making and composition, develop a personal/intuitive language of color, and learn innovative wedged-curve AND bias strip curve piecing techniques.
-All skill levels but intermediate and advanced sewers will make more progress.
+Get your wedge-curve, mod-mood, groove on in this improvisational quilt-making workshop.
+Participants will commit one step at a time, as they explore advanced approaches to improvised patchwork and composition, develop a personal/intuitive language of color, and learn ruler-free, wedge-curve, piecing techniques.
 Based on the Mod Mood Quilt-along.

-In this workshop you will learn to master the innovative improvisational technique of bias-strip piecing on the curve, with tips on how to flatten internal bubbles in the patchwork when they arise, and how to utilize the technique in both traditional and improvisational patchwork compositions.
-This is an advanced, original technique that takes time to master but worth the effort.
+Get your bias-strip curve on and celebrate your mistakes!
+Participants will learn the innovative ruler-free technique of bias-strip piecing on the curve, how to flatten internal bubbles as they arise, with options to apply the technique in fixed block or improvisational compositions.
+This is an advanced technique that takes time to master but worth the effort.
 Imagine the possibilities!
-Intermediate and advanced skill levels.

 Modern Block Improv, 1-day, 6hr